Solution · Automotive

 How does Sage measure the economics of the shop's customer base?

 Sage tracks average repair order (ARO) by acquisition channel so ownership can compare the value of customers arriving from Google organic, Yelp referrals, LSA, and other sources.
 It tracks comeback rate by month and cohort, declined-services recovery rate by service advisor, and cost per booked job by channel.
-For shops where bay utilisation is the key capacity constraint, Sage also surfaces booking density by day of week and service category, making it visible where schedule gaps could be filled with targeted outreach.
+For shops where bay utilization is the key capacity constraint, Sage also surfaces booking density by day of week and service category, making it visible where schedule gaps could be filled with targeted outreach.

 How quickly does an auto shop typically see results from Prefero?